Local Citation Recommendation with Hierarchical-Attention Text Encoder and SciBERT-based Reranking: Introduction

 In addition, to cope with the scarceness of large-scale training datasets in many domains, we construct a novel dataset that we distilled from 1.7 million arXiv papers.
-The dataset consist of 3.2 million local citation sentences along with the title and the abstract of both the citing papers and the cited papers.
-Extensive experiments on the arXiv dataset as well as on previous datasets including ACL-200 \cite{medic-snajder-2020-improved}, RefSeer \cite{medic-snajder-2020-improved,10.1145/3077136.3080730}, and FullTextPeerRead \cite{jeong2019context} show that our local citation recommendation system performs significantly better on both prefetching and reranking than the baseline and requires fewer prefetched candidates in the reranking step thanks to higher recall of our prefetching system, which indicates that our system strikes a better speed-accuracy balance.
+The dataset consist of 3.2 million local citation sentences along with the title and the abstract of both the citing and the cited papers.
+Extensive experiments on the arXiv dataset as well as on previous datasets including ACL-200 \cite{medic-snajder-2020-improved}, RefSeer \cite{medic-snajder-2020-improved,10.1145/3077136.3080730}, and FullTextPeerRead \cite{jeong2019context} show that our local citation recommendation system performs better on both prefetching and reranking than the baseline and requires fewer prefetched candidates in the reranking step thanks to higher recall of our prefetching system, which indicates that our system strikes a better speed-accuracy balance.

 In total, our main contributions are summarized as follows: 1) We propose a competitive retrieval system consisting of a hierarchical-attention text encoder and a fine-tuned SciBERT reranker.
-2) In evaluations of the whole pipeline, we experimentally demonstrate a well-balanced tradeoff between speed and accuracy.
-3) We release a large-scale scientific paper dataset for training and evaluation of production-level local citation recommendation systems.
+2) In evaluations of the whole pipeline, we demonstrate a well-balanced tradeoff between speed and accuracy.
+3) We release our code and a large-scale scientific paper dataset\footnote{Our code and data are available at \url{https://github.com/nianlonggu/Local-Citation-Recommendation}.} for training and evaluation of production-level local citation recommendation systems.